12 May 2025

 But...

-for me it was too hot, at least 4-5 months out of the year.
+At least 4-5 months out of the year Thailand was too hot for me.
 My wife will disagree, but the warm season, when the sun burns vertical on my head, is unbearable for me.
 Climate change will probably exacerbate this.
+Once again, I have little hope for the near future.

-My wife is Dutch, I’m Dutch-speaking Belgian.
-The Netherlands feel familiar, while Thailand was a foreign country.
+The Netherlands feels familiar, while Thailand was a foreign country.

 Appendix: Where to Go